Karanjot-singh/microsoft_teams_clone/README.md

   * [Collaborate](https://www.microsoft.com/en-in/microsoft-teams/online-meetings)
     Easily find, share files in real time, in chat to keep the work on :)

-This application is written using Flutter & Dart, It leverages Gradle and AndroidX and utilises StreamChat SDK ,Google Firebase and Jisi Meet Android SDK.
+This application is written using Flutter & Dart, It leverages Gradle and AndroidX and utilises StreamChat SDK, Google Firebase and Jisi Meet Android SDK.

 ## Contents
 - [Features](#features)